The sun ate the sky as if it had starved for a millennium, cutting the afternoon into slithers of topaz semi-darkness.

-The lightness had returned to the elf-witch’s voice, and she came to the Prince with something in her hands, a charm on a silver chain, which she poured about Sy’s neck and let fall against her chest.
+The brevity had returned to Laelin’s voice, and she came to the Prince with something in her hands, a charm on a silver chain, which she poured about Sy’s neck and let fall against her chest.

 “There, then, friend.
 A token.
 It will protect you from glamour even you cannot resist, White Serpent, Prince of Sighs.”

-Laelin came away and put her arms about the pale mare, and kissed her muzzle.
+Laelin came away and put her arms about the pale mare instead, kissing her muzzle.

 “I will keep Moth company.
 And Devil, of course, but he keeps to himself, much like someone we both know.”

-She smiled, and as she led the horses away a little the great bushels of her hair rose in the wind like red leaves.
-Looking at her the Prince felt a yearning, and she shied from it, starting into the cave with a quickness that almost had her slipping on the wet rock underfoot.
+She smiled, and as she led the horses away the great bushels of her hair rose in the wind like red leaves.
+Looking at her the Prince felt a yearning, and she shied from it, starting into the cave with a quickness that almost had her slipping on the oily rock underfoot.

 Soon Laelin was gone from Sy’s mind as she broached the tunnels within the black cliff.
 They smelled distinctly of rotten flesh and algae, a mixture strong enough to dry the Prince’s throat even within her helmet.
-A ghostly luminescence ran across the roof and walls.
-Silt water rang along the floor, its depth reaching Sy’s ankles.
+A ghostly luminescence ran across the roof and walls, and silt water rang along the floor, its depth reaching Sy’s ankles.

 There were no bones in it, nor corpses of any kind.
 The cavern was pristine, like the passages through the Fairy Hills had been, and the Prince did not trust it, as she distrusted all beauty that came before the dens of beasts.

-The Prince muttered a protection spell under her breath, a simple thing that Laelin had taught her one drunken night, but if it worked Sy did not feel its effects.
+The Prince muttered a protection spell under her breath, a simple thing that Laelin had taught her one drunken night; if it worked Sy did not feel its effects.

-At last the passage, which had only struck in one direction, turned to the right, and tilted downwards, slightly, the altered perspective dizzying.
+At last the passage turned to the right, and tilted downwards slightly, the altered perspective dizzying.
 Sy put her left hand to the wall and descended slowly, struck with the abrupt superstition that if she fell she would not rise again.